How Much Do Vet Assistants Make? Average Vet Assistant Salary in 2025

 Type of Employer

-- Vet assistants working at private practices, specialty clinics, or research facilities may earn different salaries.
+- Veterinary assistants working at private practices, specialty clinics, or research facilities may earn different salaries.

 - Academic institutions, such as veterinary schools, may offer unique opportunities and compensation packages.